-A summary of the soil, groundwater, and soil vapor analytical data collected at the Site is displayed in Figures 4, 5, 5a and 6.
+A summary of the soil and soil vapor analytical data collected at the Site is displayed on Figures 4 and 5.

-Previous investigations did not comprehensively delineate the extent of soil, groundwater, and soil vapor contamination at the Site.
+The previous investigations did not comprehensively delineate the extent of soil, groundwater, and soil vapor contamination at the Site.
 Results of the additional sample analyses proposed in this RIWP will be used to confirm the results of the previous Site characterization activities, address data gaps, delineate any onsite source(s), and determine a course for remedial action.